fueled-io/dbt-fueled-utils/README.md

 ### get_sde_or_context ([source](macros/utils/get_context_or_sde.sql))

 This macro exists for Redshift and Postgres users to more easily select their self-describing event and context tables and apply de-duplication before joining onto their (already de-duplicated) events table.
 The `root_id` and `root_tstamp` columns are by default returned as `schema_name_id` and `schema_name_tstamp` respectively, where `schema_name` is the value in the `schema_name` column of the table.
-In the case where multiple entities may be sent in the context (e.g. products in a search results), you should set the `single_entity` argument to `false` and use an additional criteria in your join (see [the snowplow docs](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-duplicates/) for further details).
+In the case where multiple entities may be sent in the context (e.g. products in a search results), you should set the `single_entity` argument to `false` and use an additional criteria in your join (see [the fueled docs](https://docs.fueled.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-duplicates/) for further details).

 Note that it is the responsibility of the user to ensure they have no duplicate names when using this macro multiple times or when a schema column name matches a column already in the events table.
 In this case the `prefix` argument should be used and aliasing applied to the output.